 The Provost’s Office has launched a Distance Education Certificate program.
 With the help of the CARES Act and the Provost’s Office, instructors who participate will earn stipends for completing courses in the program.
 Anyone developing or reconfiguring a course for any of the distance education modalities is encouraged to participate.

 The certificate program consists of three courses.
 Instructors will earn stipends after completing each of the courses, which act as steps in the certification sequence.
 Instructors will earn a badge after completing the first and second courses in the sequence, and the distance education certificate after completing the third course.

-Registration for the first two courses is open (links to register below).
+Registration for all courses is open (links to register below).

 To comply with HR policy, after registering, CATL will reach out to your unit chair so they can approve your participation.
 Once approved, you will receive an email welcoming you to the course.
 We encourage registrants to finish the course before the end of the semester in which they enroll.
 For example, summer registrants should finish before the contract period starts on August 23.
 If you have questions about the course, please contact CATL at firstname.lastname@example.org.
 If you have any questions about the approval process, please contact HR at email@example.com.

-The first course is called Teaching with Technology Basecamp and instructors will earn $150 for completing it.
-This course widens the scope of the previous Foundations of Teaching in Canvas course to include information on course development in distance environments as well as technical information on the various physical and digital rooms instructors will use for teaching distance education courses.
+The first course is called Teaching with Technology Basecamp.
+This course includes information on course development in distance environments as well as technical information on Canvas and the various physical and digital rooms instructors will use for teaching distance education courses.
 As a basecamp, it will provide the essentials you need to be successful on the path to building your course.
+Register for Basecamp.

 More details on this opportunity are forthcoming, so instructors are encouraged to stay tuned to The Cowbell and their UWGB email in the coming weeks.